desflaherty/milestoneproject2/README.md

 counters.
 If the station area chart was aligned to the right of the counters it would look squashed as only part of the chart would be visible and so this appearance was left as it is.

+Internet Explorer does not display the dashboard charts.

+A mouseover is used in the JQuery file to control the JQuery tooltip.
+This works as expected when using a mouse on desktop however on mobile devices the Info Icon has to be pressed to appear so does not then disappear.
+The reset button would need to be clicked for the Tooltip to disappear from being displayed on top of the chart.

+The D3 tooltips don't appear on mobile as rollover functionality is not available.
+As these charts were developed for deskttop this functionality is as expected.

 Go to the "Contact Us" page